 Setting up the SimpleSwitch requires an average amount of steps compared to other chairs in this review.
 With the help of the instruction manual, it took us less than 5 minutes to set up completely.
 The directions are simple to follow, utilizing both words and pictures to guide you through the process.
 There are two pins used to secure the back of the seat to the bottom.
 These took a small amount of finagling to figure out, but we finished in a matter of minutes.
 If you are struggling with any part of set up, Graco has a helpful video that clearly shows and explains the process.

 Footprint and Portability

 Footprint and portability refer to the amount of space the chair will take up in your kitchen and how easily you can move it around your home.
-The SimpleSwitch has a larger than average footprint, measuring 669.8 square inches, with only the Peg Perego Siesta and Joovy Nook taking up more space.
-However, it is fairly light at only 16.3 lbs, so is still easy to move around.
+The SimpleSwitch has a larger than average footprint, measuring 669.8 square inches.
+However, it is fairly light at only 16.3 lbs, so it is still easy to move around.

 While the chair itself is not very large, the legs do stick out at an angle to provide stability, making the footprint larger.
 Unfortunately, this chair does not fold down at all.
 If you need to store it temporarily, you can remove the legs.